shineforreal/helloShine/readme.txt

 horse can walk!
 horse can talk!
 horse can run!
-horse can say English Song!
+horse can say English Song & Chinese Song!